logikum/md-web-site/contents/en/histories/henry-vi-part-ii.md

 husband, Gloucester.
 Nevertheless, the demon she has summoned delivers some accurate prophecies concerning the fates of several characters in the play.
-Gloucester is then accused of treason and imprisoned, and afterwards assassinated by agentsof Suffolk and the Queen.
+Gloucester is then accused of treason and imprisoned, and afterwards assassinated by agents of Suffolk and the Queen.

-Meanwhile, Richard, Duke of York, who has a tenuousclaim to the throne, schemes to make himself king.
+Meanwhile, Richard, Duke of York, who has a tenuous claim to the throne, schemes to make himself king.

 The Earl of Suffolk is banished for his role in Gloucester’s death and killed by